A parallel cut-cell algorithm for the free-boundary Grad-Shafranov problem: Numerical results

 \subsection{Performance of Aitken's acceleration}

 In the final examples, we focus on the demonstration of the efficiency of Aitken's acceleration.
 Results from Aitken's acceleration are compared to results from Picard iteration with fixed under-relaxation coefficients $\alpha$ in the free-boundary Grad-Shafranov solver.
 As presented in~\Cref{alg:2loops}, both inner and outer loops use under-relaxations, either through Aitken's acceleration or a fixed under-relaxed parameter.
 We consider both the rectangular geometry and the geometry with the limiter-bounded domain in the previous test.
-Aitken's acceleration is found to converge faster than Picard iteration with fixed under-relaxation coefficients $\alpha=0.7$ and $\alpha=0.5$ in the both inner and outer loops.
-The convergence rates of boundary value and magnetic flux are found to be 2 to 4 times faster than under-relaxed Picard iterations.
+Aitken's acceleration is found to converge much faster than Picard iterations with fixed under-relaxation coefficients in the both inner and outer loops.